 Given a greater need than available funding, lighting locations are prioritized based upon a variety of factors, including:

 - Number of children served

 - Number of people potentially benefiting (population density)

 - Equity and parity factors such as the income of the service area and people of color served

 - Crime reports

 - Non-lighting alternatives to resolve the safety/security concern

-In the program’s first three years (FY 2017 – FY 2019), 82 lights have been installed in 19 city zip codes and all 10 council districts.
+In the program’s first five years (FY 2017 – FY 2021), 118 lights have been installed in all 10 council districts.
 During this early phase of the program, an emphasis has been placed on the historically under-served portions of the city, particularly in the 78744 and 78745 zip codes.
-Lights installed during FY20 will continue that emphasis, with a gradual transition to other portions of the city in coming years.
+The program will install an additional 18 lights by the end of 2022.